Rabies is a very frightening disease that causes plenty of concern among dog owners.

 What to Do if Your Dog Gets Rabies

-If a dog gets bit by another animal infected with rabies, he needs to be taken to the veterinarian immediately.
-The dog will need to be quarantined and kept away from other people and animals.
+If a dog gets bit by another animal who you know or suspect is infected with rabies, he needs to be taken to the veterinarian immediately.
+Your dog will need to be kept in strict quarantine and kept away from other people and animals.
+The health department may also need to be notified, depending on where you live.

 An unvaccinated dog will not survive, while a vaccinated dog has a chance.
 As noted above, you should always get your dog vaccinated against rabies, since rabies infection is fatal.